mediocregopher/markov/README.md

 __/generate__

-Get'd in order to retrieve randomly generated text from the markov chain.
+GET'd in order to retrieve randomly generated text from the markov chain.
 Takes a mandatory `numParts` GET argument.
 Parts are sections of text separated by some punctation (e.g. `.`, `,`, `!`, `?`, `:`, `;`).
 Also takes an optional `chainName` argument to specify which chain to generate off from.